Professional Development Funding

 - Any equipment or other durable resources (e.g., laptops, iPad, lab/studio tools, books) purchased with PDA/ASID funds will become property of the College.
 Please consult with WCTS on electronic devices and software before the purchase is made.

-- Allowable meal expenses include an average maximum food allowance of $75 per day with maximum of $375 in total for food during professional travel.
+- Allowable meal expenses include an average maximum food allowance of $75 per day (with a maximum of $375 in total for food during professional travel that exceeds five days).
 For additional specifics, see the Whitman Faculty Handbook.
 Itemized receipts are required.

 - Allowable transportation expenses: